uavaustin/orchestra/services/imagery/README.md

   By default, the capture rate is set to take a photo every two seconds.
 To set a different interval, set the `CAPTURE_INTERVAL` environment variable.

+  To add telemetry to images, set the `TELEMETRY_URL` environment variable.

 - `file`

   Monitors a file and watches for new PNG files to be added.